IovAnto/LC-3_Verilog/README.md

 ## Credits

-Developed by Antonio Iovine with contributions from fellow students Tommi Bimbato and Giovanni Martinelli at the University of Verona.
+Developed by Antonio Iovine with contribution of the University of Verona.

 ## License